metin/ProAngularJS-Repo/README.md

 027-managing-other-attributes: illustrates how to manage other attributes with an example that uses ng-src to set the src attribute of an img element.

 028-forms-implicit-model-creation: illustrates how you can implicitly create model properties using ng-model directive.

+029-basic-form-validation: illustrates how you can perform basic form validation including:
+    . disabling submission when required input elements not populated . providing validation feedback using CSS
+    . providing validation feedback using elements (error tooltips) . discerning between format and required for validation errors